 Production from the wholly owned South African operations for the 2018 financial year is expected to be in the order of 23 000 carats, compared to 2017 actual production of 36 532 carats.

 Prospecting will continue to target high-priority areas that may identify additional resources for mining.

-Mining activities will remain focused on the Langklip area and on other sections of the Koingnaas area.
+Mining activities will remain focused on the Koingnaas area and on other sections of the Langklip area.

-During the coming year, mining operations will continue on the east bank of the Luana River at Nzagi, in the south-west at Lulau, and at other areas currently being evaluated.
+Mining operations will continue on the east bank of the Luana River at Nzagi, the south bank of the Landa Mona River and at other areas currently being evaluated.

 Production results and geological work through drilling and bulk sampling indicate that carat production for the 2018 financial year is expected to be in the order of 120 000 carats.

 The market softened for rough and polished stock during the period, as margins came under pressure in the both the manufacturing and trading sectors.